If you owned a bike in the 1980s or before in the UK, the chances are it was British-made. If you own one today, most likely it’s made abroad.

 Viking bicycles were made in England from the mid 1930s (the company was founded in 1908 as a cycle assembler) until their demise in 1967.
 The brand then went through various ownerships and manufacturing locations.
 During the 1970s it appears the Viking factory in Wolverhampton made Lambert / Viscount bikes and that production was later moved to Londonderry, Northern Ireland.
 Lambert / Viscount bikes were popular in the USA (Viscount “the aerospace bike”) and are seemingly best remembered for their aluminium “Death Fork” and various other bits snapping off.
 The Viking name is currently owned by a company called Avocet based in Manchester, with manufacturing taking place in the Far East.

 Many independent cycle shops have closed in recent years (for example Braggs in Abingdon; A. S. Gillott of Camberwell, London who also used to make bikes), but there are still some around.
 For example Graham Weigh (Deeside Cycles) in Shotton, Deeside sold their own brand of frame badged as Graham Weigh and now only sell / repair bikes.
 Ellis Briggs is a bicycle shop, based in Shipley, West Yorkshire, England.
 Post WW2 they started building their own frames and I understand they still do so today.
-There are others.
+There are other small cycle shops and repairers out there.

 New foreign made mass produced bikes are just not in the same league quality wise as British made ones.

 Reynolds is a manufacturer of tubing for bicycle frames and other bicycle and non-bicycle components (such as wheelchairs, sports cars, motorcycles, and industry) in Birmingham, England.
 They were established in 1898 and are still going.
 Some Reynolds products are foreign made these days, for example the Reynolds “520” steel alloy range is made under license for Reynolds in Taiwan.
 Reynolds have supply partners in Taiwan, China and South Africa for their higher volume products.
 They still have a UK factory, but UK production now appears to be limited to specialist or custom-made steel and titanium tubing applications and made-to-order products.
-Their website gives some limited information on country of origin but you will need to ask Reynolds directly to be clear on where a particular product is made - http://reynoldstechnology.biz
+Their website gives some limited information on country of origin but you will need to ask Reynolds directly to be clear on where a particular product is made.
+Italian Columbus Tubing was a main competitor to Reynolds for many years and appear to still manufacture in Italy – http://reynoldstechnology.biz

 Sturmey-Archer are now Taiwanese owned and manufacture only in Taiwan.